Lessons from Sweden: How Not to Solve an Asylum Crisis

 Back in autumn 2015, the Swedish authorities were overwhelmed by the unprecedented number of refugee arrivals.
 The examination of asylum claims was paused to make capacities available to register and accommodate the new arrivals.
 The Afghan youths were a particularly difficult group to deal with as asylum applicants that are considered under-age are entitled to child-adequate support and care.

 Then, a combination of Swedish and European measures to reduce the number of incoming asylum seekers kicked in.
-The E.U. struck controversial refugee deal with Turkey, and Sweden temporarily refused to let anyone without identity documents cross the Swedish border from Denmark.
+The E.U. struck a controversial refugee deal with Turkey, and Sweden temporarily refused to let anyone without identity documents cross the Swedish border from Denmark.
 Sweden also changed its asylum laws, introducing temporary (instead of permanent) residence permits, excluding large groups from the right to be joined by family members and canceling certain types of protection on humanitarian grounds.

 Last year, Sweden recorded its lowest asylum seeker intake since 2005.
 But the young Afghans that came in 2015 are still a challenge.